computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/proposal.md

 * 2 weeks: Identify one light and mask it onto the output image.
 * 1 week: Output a bitmap file image that has every light marked in the image.
 * 2-3 weeks: Identify blobs for each LED.
-* 2 weeks: Output .xmodel file for the X-Lights program.
+* 2 weeks: Output .xmodel file for the xLights program.
 * 2 weeks: Control the lights along with all previous output expectations.

 # Anticipated Problems